 If the court orders an expungement, is the court required to grant it?

 Expungement is not a guaranteed right under Wisconsin law, and Wisconsin Courts are not 'required' to grant an expungement of a criminal record even if the Court's sentencing order states that the conviction may be expunged upon completion of the sentence.
 Certain offenses carry a mandatory requirement, which mandates a Court include in its order an order to Expunge the conviction upon conditions.

 See Expungement Process, Wisconsin Expungement Laws, Mandatory Expungement Laws

 The purpose of Expungement is to facilitate a person's betterment by allowing him/her to move forward with a "clean slate."

 FORM REQUESTING EXPUNGEMENT

-To access the form that you can complete and submit to the Circuit Court to request that your record be expunged, please visit the Wisconin Courts website, Wisconsin Expungement Form.
+To access the form you may complete and submit to the Circuit Court of original jurisdiction to request that your record be expunged, please review, Wisconsin Expungement Form.

 A pardon, which also causes an offense to be removed from a criminal record, is very different from an Expungement.
 A pardon is granted by the Governor; an Expungement is granted by a court.